Mets' Conforto, McNeil likely out until late June - WHIZ News

 Right-hander Carlos Carrasco, sidelined by a strained right hamstring, won’t be ready to pitch for the Mets until late June or early July, Scott said.
 The six-week timetable from now is the same as the projection when Carrasco first got hurt on March 18.

-When Carrasco was moved from the 10-day to the 60-day IL on May 9, Scott said there had not been a setback.
+When Carrasco was moved from the 10-day injured list to the 60-day IL on May 9, Scott said there had not been a setback.

 “Probably when I spoke before, the word ‘setback’ to me implied something more specific,” Scott said.
 “So it’s kind of semantics a little bit.
 So obviously, when we’re backing off, like I said back then, what we’ve done, that probably falls under setback in a different way.”

+New York was down to its fourth-string center fielder following injuries to Brandon Nimmo (bone bruise left index finger), Albert Almora Jr. (bruised left shoulder) and Kevin Pillar (multiple facial fractures).
+Rookie speedster Johneshwy Fargas crashed into the outfield wall on an unsuccessful attempt to catch a fourth-inning drive by Colorado’s Garrett Hampson on Monday night and sprained the AC joint in his left shoulder.
+Fargas, playing his seventh big league game, finished the inning but then was replaced at the start of the fifth.

-In addition, Yamamoto left Sunday’s game at Miami with soreness in his pitching shoulder, was having an MRI on Monday and likely will become go on the injured list Tuesday, when ace Jacob deGrom is ready to be activated following right side tightness that has sidelined him from May 9.
+In addition, Yamamoto left Sunday’s game at Miami with soreness in his pitching shoulder.
+He was having an MRI on Monday and likely will go on the injured list Tuesday, when ace Jacob deGrom is set to be activated following right side tightness that has sidelined him since May 9.

-New York’s shortage of players reached the point Monday that James McCann, the Mets’ starting catcher, was set to make his first start at first base in his 994-game professional career.
+New York’s shortage of players reached the point Monday that James McCann, the Mets’ starting catcher, made the initial start at first base of his 994-game professional career.

-“Definitely I am aware that adding some some additional talent is important, and we’re going to try and do that,” Scott said.
+“Definitely I am aware that adding some additional talent is important, and we’re going to try and do that,” Scott said.
 “This time of year, what’s typical is teams kind of are still waiting and seeing where they’re at.
-It’s pretty early.
+It’s pretty early.”

-Infielder-outfielder J.D.
+Third baseman J.D.
 Davis, out since May 1 with a sprained left hand, will likely play at least three more rehab games, including one at first base, before returning.
-Davis went 2 for 11 with one home run since starting at Triple-A Syracuse on May 18.
+Davis was 2 for 11 with one home run since starting at Triple-A Syracuse on May 18.

 First baseman Pete Alonso, sidelined by a sprained right hand since May 18, was to swing with two hands Monday and also will have at least one rehab appearance before returning, possibly next week.

-Outfielder Brandon Nimmo, out since May 2 with a bone bruise in his left index finger that has impacted a nerve.
+Nimmo, out since May 2, has an injury that impacted a nerve.

 “It’s just something that’s probably going to need some time and we’ve got to figure out where we can get to a tolerance where he can play,” Scott said.